-Figures 23 and 24 are hydrographs acquired by NOAA National Ocean Service stations 8761724 at Grand Isle, Louisiana and 8760922 at Southwest Pass, Louisiana.
+Figures 23 and 24 are hydrographs acquired by NOAA National Ocean Service stations 8761724 at Grand Isle, LA and 8760922 at Southwest Pass, LA.
 The instruments at these stations, which were outside of the high impact zone east of the Mississippi River, are among the few that functioned throughout Katrina's passage and recorded peak water levels.
-The Grand Isle station recorded a peak water level of 5.70 ft above mean lower-low water (MLLW) at 0906 UTC on 29 August 2005.
+The Grand Isle station recorded a peak water level of 5.70 ft above mean lower low water (MLLW) at 0906 UTC on 29 August 2005.
 The Southwest Pass station recorded a peak water level of 7.61 ft above MLLW at 0930 UTC on 29 August 2005.
-The best information we have suggests that 0.0 MLLW is approximately equal to 0.0 NAVD88 2004.65 at Grande Isle.
+The best information we have suggests that 0.0 ft MLLW is approximately equal to 0.0 ft NAVD88 (2004.65) at Grand Isle.
 The relationship at Southwest Pass is undetermined at this time.
 Note that predicted water levels shown in these two figures are predicted water level changes due to astronomical tide only.

 Figure 23.
-Hydrograph for NOAA National Ocean Service station at Grand Isle, Louisiana
+Hydrograph for NOAA National Ocean Service station at Grand Isle, LA.

 Figure 24.
-Hydrograph for NOAA National Ocean Service Station at Southwest Pass, Louisiana
+Hydrograph for NOAA National Ocean Service station at Southwest Pass, LA.